How to compare general liability insurance quotes

 Many factors determine which general liability insurance policy is the right one for your business.
 Here’s how to choose a policy by looking at six different aspects of your general liability insurance quotes.

-1. Look at premiums to find a cost-effective policy
+1. Look at premiums and what's included

 2. Compare carrier ratings to look for a trustworthy provider

 Every insurance company has a rating from the credit rating agency AM Best.
 AM Best rates the credit of insurance providers on a scale from A++, which indicates superior credit, to D, which indicates poor credit.

 When you’re looking at quotes on TechInsurance, check the "carrier rating" in the upper left-hand corner to see the provider’s credit rating.
 TechInsurance only works with top-rated carriers, so expect high ratings.

 3. Compare policy limits

 Each general liability policy includes an aggregate limit, which is the maximum amount the policy will cover in one year, and a per occurrence limit, which is the maximum amount the policy will cover per incident.